 The first reason why this might be the one for you is the fact that it can get pretty bright; so bright in fact that it’s easily usable at day or night time.
 That basically gives you a lot of versatility when it comes to viewing conditions.

-There’s even all your standard ports like HDMI, VGA, etc so you can use it with pretty much any of your multimedia devices.
+Lastly there’s the standard ports like HDMI, VGA, etc for your multimedia devices.

 - Great picture quality

-- 3600 Lumens and a 2000:1 contrast ratio means it can be used in bright or dark environments
+- 4000 lumens means it can be used in bright or dark environments

 - Support for game consoles and other devices